wudi/pdfkit/examples/extract_text/README.md

 # Extract Text Example

-This example walks the PDF page tree produced by the raw parser/decoder pipeline and prints the text shown by `Tj`/`TJ` operators on each page.
-It is intentionally simple and meant as a starting point for building richer extraction logic.
+This example wires the high-level `extractor` package into a tiny CLI and prints the consolidated text discovered on each page.
+Because it leverages the shared extraction pipeline, it automatically benefits from ToUnicode maps, embedded font decoding, and any future improvements made to the core library.

 ## Run